canonical/kafka-operator/docs/how-to/kafka-ui.md

 ## Prerequisites

 This guide assumes you already have an Apache Kafka cluster deployed with the Charmed Apache Kafka operator.
+If not, follow the [deployment guide](how-to-deploy-anywhere) first.

-If not, follow the [Deploy Apache Kafka](tutorial-deploy) tutorial first.
+On K8s, Kafka UI also requires an ingress relation.
+Deploy the [Traefik K8s operator](https://charmhub.io/traefik-k8s) and make its ingress endpoint available in the Kafka model, directly or through a cross-model offer.

 For reference, a cluster with three brokers and three KRaft controllers produces `juju status` output similar to the following: